kanishka-linux/kawaii-player/README.md

 	Once application is installed, launch the application using command **kawaii-player** or **kawaii-player-console** from the terminal.

-5. Tips for Windows users (only using setup.py method).
+5. Tips for Windows users.

     If users find that some python dependencies (particularly pycurl and lxml) can't be installed properly, then they should grab appropriate binaries of these packages from [gohlke's site](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Once all python based dependencies are installed, users need to install non-python dependencies like mpv/mplayer or curl/wget.
 In order to install these non-python packages, just grab binaries of these packages from official sites, extract them and add their path to window's system path.
 If users are finding some difficulty in setting path variable, then they can just dump all these extracted non-python binaries i.e. mpv/mplayer and curl/wget to the location '~/.config/kawaii-player/src/'; once it is done the application will automatically recognize them.
+Python3-libtorrent as a binary is not available on PyPI, hence users will have to build and install it from source, in order to use torrent-streaming feature.

+    **Directly using self contained binary:**

+    kawaii-player v2.5 has released binary for 64-bit windows 10.
+This binary packs all the python based dependencies (except python3-libtorrent) along with mpv and curl.
+Just grab the binary for windows from release section, extract it, go to extracted folder and then click on **kawaii_player** file to launch the application.
+In **~\.config\kawaii-player\other_options.txt** file, windows users have to changes 'GET_LIBRARY=pycurl' to 'GET_LIBRARY=curl', in order to use curl directly. pycurl was running too slow on windows for fetching webpages, hence it is advisable to use curl directly instead.
+Users can also change 'YTDL_PATH=DEFAULT' to 'YTDL_PATH=AUTOMATIC', that will grab updated youtube-dl automatically, for playing youtube videos.
+On windows youtube-dl requires 'msvc 2010 redistributable package (x86)' - which they have to install from microsoft's website.

 # Dependencies